 Cornwall has 430 miles of coastline to explore.

 Cornwall has something for everyone, and for every pace of life; from surf schools, boat trips and cliff top walking to historic houses, castles, museums and World Heritage Sites.
-And who can forget the iconic attractions, such as the Lost Gardens of Heligan, Land’s End, Tintagel Castle and the Eden Project, which are all not-to-be-missed and within easy reach of CLC resorts UK.
-For many, a visit to Cornwall isn’t complete without experiencing Lizard Point, Great Britain’s most southerly tip, famous for its lighthouse, dramatic cliff walks, wild flowers and geological features, including the local Serpentine Rock.
+And who can forget the iconic attractions, such as the Lost Gardens of Heligan, Land’s End, Tintagel Castle and the Eden Project, which are all not-to-be-missed and within easy reach of our Cornish CLC resort in the UK.
+For many, a visit to Cornwall isn’t complete without exploring Lizard Point, Great Britain’s most southerly tip, famous for its lighthouse, dramatic cliff walks, wild flowers and geological features, including the local Serpentine Rock.

 Catching waves, or just soaking up Cornwall’s unique vibe, requires regular refuelling.
 Thankfully, Cornwall plays host to an array of restaurants, each offering a special dining experience, from a country pub with roaring fire to fresh-from-the harbour seafood – and even dining with sand between your toes at a beachside café.
 With a holiday in Cornwall, you can discover the finest local flavours – at your own pace.
 Cornwall is basking in its newfound status as a foodie destination, which has been helped by celebrity chefs Rick Stein, Nathan Outlaw and Paul Ainsworth, all opening restaurants here, attracted by the combination of a healthy local economy and an almost year-round season.
 Of course, you can’t refer to food in Cornwall without paying homage to incredible local produce, including homemade ice cream, – best served on the sunny terrace at CLC World’s Cornwall holiday resorts.